RiccardoFedrizzi/comnetsemu_5Gnet/README.md

 - Session-AMBR Downlink: 10 Mbps
 - Session-AMBR Uplink: 10 Mbps

 The configuration should look like this:

 <img src="./images/WebUI_config.JPG" title="./images/WebUI_config.JPG" width=800px></img>

+You can now proceed testing the environment as below

-#### example2.py
+#### Running example2.py
+This example creates the same environment of example1.py but leveraging python scripts to initialise the open5GS control plane (instead of using the webUI).

+Disclaimer: all the previous subcribers registered with the webUI will be lost and a new one will be created.

 ```
 $ sudo python3 example2.py
 ```

-This example creates the same environment of example1.py but leveraging python scripts to initialise the open5GS control plane (instead of using the webUI).

-Disclaimer: all the previous subcribers registered with the webUI will be lost and new one will be created via the scripts
+You can now proceed testing the environment as below

 ### Test the environment